christiskatsouris/Applied-Econometrics-R/README.md

 Consider the [R](https://www.r-project.org/) dataset ['plasma'](https://rdrr.io/cran/gamlss.data/man/plasma.html).
 Based on the variables of the dataset, with 'retplasma' as the response variable apply the forward model selection method.

 **Data Description**.
 Observational studies have suggested that low dietary intake or low plasma concentrations of retinol, beta-carotene, or other carotenoids might be associated with increased risk of developing certain types of cancer.
-The particular, cross-sectional study to investigate the relationship between personal characteristics and dietary factors, and plasma concentrations of retinol, beta-carotene and other carotenoids (see, [Harell (2022)](https://hbiostat.org/data/repo/plasma.html)).
+The particular, cross-sectional study investigates the relationship between personal characteristics and dietary factors, and plasma concentrations of retinol, beta-carotene and other carotenoids (see, [Harell (2022)](https://hbiostat.org/data/repo/plasma.html)).

 ```R